 April finally arrived, our tenants moved out, and we moved out of my parents house back into the Brooklyn House.
 For 2.5 years we had thought about this moment, and sadly, it was not such a happy time.
-I will spare you the drama and gruesome details, but I'll tell you that when we moved back in, we were not alone.
-We had some new house guests: rodents.
-We spent the first two months back battling and reclaiming our house from critters and repairing the damage the renters had done on the house.
+I will spare you the drama and gross details, but I'll tell you that the house was in rough shape when we took back posession.
+We spent the first two months back cleaning and repairing the damage the renters had done on the house.

-While being landlords didn't go as smoothly as we hoped (another story for another day), it did allow the Brooklyn House to grow tremendously in value during those couple of years.
+While being landlords didn't go as smoothly as we hoped, it did allow the Brooklyn House to grow tremendously in value during those couple of years.
 The downtown area it is located in became super trendy and popular, and our tiny little house became a lot more valuable than when we bought it.

 One night after an exhaustively long day of repairing the Brooklyn House, Brian and I were sitting on the front porch, looked at each other, and decided we didn't want to be here anymore.
-Most of our neighbors were pretty unfriendly, the area had become super crowded, we had long commutes to work, and we hardly had any privacy (the house is literally about 8' from the street and our neighbors' house is 5' from ours).
+We didn’t get along well with our neighbors, the area had become super crowded, we had long commutes to work, and we hardly had any privacy (the house is literally about 8' from the street and our neighbors' house is 5' from ours).
 As much as we loved our little Brooklyn House, we knew it was time to sell.
 The market was hot and the house no longer suited us at this stage in life.